SFTP vs SCP: Which File Transfer Method Should You Use?

 SFTP: Feature-Rich and Interactive

 SFTP (SSH File Transfer Protocol) is a full-featured file transfer protocol built on top of SSH.
 Unlike SCP, SFTP provides an interactive session where you can browse remote directories, rename files, set permissions, and resume interrupted transfers.
-The command sftp user@remote drops you into an interactive shell with commands like ls, cd, put, and get.
-SFTP is the better choice for ongoing file management tasks and is the protocol used by most graphical SFTP clients and tools like SSH Bridge's built-in file manager.

 Performance Comparison